-Apply online and get coverage starting by the next day
+Apply online and get coverage in Texas starting by the next day

 Medical bills are the #1 cause of bankruptcy in the US.
 Don’t wait, get coverage today.